Loading...

 Hydration

-Drink water before your meal.
-Staying hydrated can support better metabolic function and may aid in moderating blood sugar responses.
+Drink water before and during your meal.
+Staying hydrated can aid in digestion and help stabilize blood sugar.

 Mindful Eating